What Is Biochar? Charcoal In Gardening

 Actual biochar has another benefit as well.
 Often, it’s made from the byproducts of an oil-rendering process.
 Once oils are extracted, the waste products are turned into biochar.
-Using these carbons in the garden returns them to the soil instead of releasing them into the air.
+Using these carbons in the garden returns them to the soil instead of releasing carbon dioxide into the air.
 This also prevents soil degradation.

 Benefits Of Garden Charcoals

 So what benefits can biochar, or for that matter other charcoals, provide for your garden and for climate and agricultural systems?

-True biochar garners carbon sequestration, keeping carbon dioxide and other carbons in the soil.
-This prevents them from escaping into the atmosphere.
-As it can take hundreds of years for the carbons to break down, this reduces greenhouse gasses.
+True biochar garners carbon sequestration, keeping carbon dioxide and other carbons in the soil, inhibiting soil degradation.
+This prevents carbon dioxide from escaping into the atmosphere.
+As it can take hundreds of years for the carbons to break down, and this reduces greenhouse gas emissions.

 Biochar’s porosity also puts it on par with perlite as an aeration and drainage helper.
-The large, chunky bits of char keep the soil well-aerated.
+The large, chunky bits of char keep the soil well-aerated, improving soil structure.
 Excess water easily drains through the soil, although some of it will be absorbed by the char.

-If the biochar itself has been “charged”, it’s been soaked in compost tea or another nutrient source.
+If the biochar itself has been “charged”, it’s been soaked in compost tea or another organic material nutrient source.
 This lets the biochar absorb nutrients your plants will need.
 Once added to the garden, it’ll slowly release these nutrients.
 It works to increase soil fertility and soil health much like a slow-release fertilizer in this way.

 The biochar can also act as a habitat for many soil-based microorganisms.
 Microbial life has been shown to be a real necessity in gardening.
 Beneficial microbes help plants to take up nutrients more readily.
 They also help defend against plant diseases.
 Providing housing for the microbes is a good idea, and it improves overall soil health too!